smeerws/VRND-NightattheMuseum/README.md

 The user tried the app and talked about the experience while using it (Method: Think aloud).
 After each test I improved the museum experience.

+!!
+In unity the videos (Drone flight and Professionl training) can't be triggered in the unity editor.
+However, they if the app is running on the smartphone the videos are triggerable. !!

 ### Screenshots:
 ![P5 Screenshot 1](https://github.com/smeerws/VRND-NightattheMuseum/blob/master/Assets/Textures/floorplan-v2.png)